svthalia/concrexit/README.md

 You can use [`pyenv`](https://github.com/pyenv/pyenv) (on Unix systems) to test in different python environments.

 All code has to be run through [`black`](https://github.com/psf/black) before being committed.
-To black the code before committing make run `black` one the base directory of this project.
+To black the code before committing run `make fmt` one the base directory of this project.
 If you want to integrate `black` with your editor look in the [`black` docs](https://black.readthedocs.io/en/stable/editor_integration.html).
 On linux you can find the black executable in `~/.cache/poety/virtualenvs/<your env>/bin/black`.

-There are a range of tests that can be run:

-    poetry run python website/manage.py check
-    poetry run python website/manage.py templatecheck --project-only
-    poetry run python website/manage.py makemigrations --no-input --check --dry-run poetry run coverage run website/manage.py test website/ poetry run coverage report
+You can run all the tests with `make test`, afterwards you can check the coverage with `make coverage`.

 poetry
 ------